Dynamic Bayesian Networks for Predicting Cryptocurrency Price Directions: Uncovering Causal Relationships: Development of a DBN-based model for cryptocurrency price prediction

-The first group of features incorporates basic price data, including daily open, high, low, and close prices, along with trading volume (OHLCV).
-This group of features provides a comprehensive overview of a financial asset's status on a given day \citep{motard2022hierarchical}.
+\item \textbf{Basic Price Data}: This includes daily open, high, low, and close prices and trading volume~(OHLCV).
+This group of features provides a detailed snapshot of a financial asset's status on a given day ~\cite{motard2022hierarchical}.